jermbo/Talks/AdvancedSass/AdvancedSass.md

 }
 ```

 The reason you want to use more meaningful names is due to the nature of change.
 The color `$rose` at the beginning is a rose color, the fact that happens to be the color of `danger` is irrelevant.
 If danger needs to change to purple for some reason, should you change the value of rose?
 If you do the variable name loses meaning.
-Danger could be what ever color your project needs.
+Danger could be whatever color your project needs.

 This will take a little more effort in the beginning, but the payoff will be huge in the long run.
 Again, make the decision based on your need and only go as complicated as necessary.
-Checkout my GitHub [ADD LINK HERE] for examples of starter projects.
+Checkout my [GitHub](https://github.com/jermbo/GenericStarterFiles) for examples of starter projects.

 ### Sass Maps